pengrulin/RealWaste-Classification/README.md

   With under 5,000 images, the dataset is relatively small, which may hinder the model's ability to generalize to new, unseen data.
 - **Class Imbalance:**
   Significant disparities in class counts required the use of weighted loss functions to ensure fair model training across all categories.

-## Usage
-To run this project:
-1. **Set Up the Environment:**
-   Follow the installation instructions above.
-2. **Execute the Notebook:**
-   Open the provided Jupyter Notebook (e.g., `RealWaste_Analysis.ipynb`) in Jupyter Notebook or Jupyter Lab.
-3. **Run the Code:**
-   Execute the cells sequentially to perform data preprocessing, model training, and evaluation.
-4. **Review Results:**
-   Analyze the output plots, confusion matrices, and performance metrics to understand model performance and insights.

 ## Collaborators
 - Audrey Seller